Henry Tureman Allen

-Major General Henry Tureman Allen (April 13, 1859 – August 29, 1930) was a senior United States Army officer known for exploring the Copper River in Alaska in 1885 along with the Tanana and Koyukuk rivers by transversing 1500 mi of wilderness.
-His trek has been compared by Nelson A. Miles to that of Lewis and Clark.
+Major General Henry Tureman Allen (April 13, 1859 – August 29, 1930) was a senior United States Army officer known for exploring the Copper River in Alaska in 1885 along with the Tanana and Koyukuk rivers by transversing 1500 mi of wilderness, an accomplishment which Nelson A. Miles compared to that of Lewis and Clark.

-Henry was born in Sharpsburg, Kentucky.
-He graduated from West Point in 1882, and was commissioned as a second lieutenant in the cavalry.
+Born in Sharpsburg, Kentucky, Allen graduated from West Point in 1882, and was commissioned as a second lieutenant of cavalry.
 He served on the staff of General Nelson A. Miles.
 He later served as a military attaché to Russia (1890–1895) and Germany (1897–1898).
 Allen also served in the Spanish–American War in the Battle of El Caney.

-Allen was then stationed to the Philippines to serve as military governor of Leyte in 1901.
+He was then stationed to the Philippines to serve as military governor of Leyte in 1901.
 Eventually he organized and commanded the Philippine Constabulary, before going on in 1904 as an observer with the Japanese Army in Korea.

-In August 1917, during World War I, Allen was promoted to brigadier general and given command of the 90th Infantry Division, a National Army (present-day United States Army Reserve) division based in Texas.
+During World War I, Allen was promoted to brigadier general and given command of the 90th Division, a National Army (present-day United States Army Reserve) division based in Texas.
 His instructions were to bring them to full strength and convey them to the Western Front in June 1918.

-Allen succeeded Pierrepont Noyes as U.S. Commissioner in the Inter-Allied Rhineland High Commission.
+He succeeded Pierrepont Noyes as U.S. Commissioner in the Inter-Allied Rhineland High Commission.

-Allen is buried in Arlington National Cemetery under a statue designed by the sculptor Albert Jaegers.

-History

-Early life
+Early life and education

 Allen was born on April 13, 1859, in Sharpsburg, Kentucky.
 His parents were Susan (Shumate) and Sanford Allen and he was the thirteenth of fourteen children.
 After attending Peeks Mill Military Academy, Allen attended Georgetown College and graduated in 1878.
-Then he transferred to the United States Military Academy (USMA) at West Point, New York.
-Once he graduated from the academy in 1882, he accepted a commission in the cavalry.
+Then, intent on a military career, he transferred to the United States Military Academy (USMA) at West Point, New York.
+Once he graduated from the academy in June 1882, he accepted a commission in the cavalry.
+Among his classmates there at the academy were several men who would, like Allen himself (who graduated 20th in a class of 37), eventually attain the rank of brigadier general or higher during their military careers, such as Edward Burr, Lansing H. Beach, Adelbert Cronkhite, John T. Thompson, Charles Treat, Edward A. Millar, Richard W. Young, Benjamin Alvord Jr., George W. McIver, William H. Sage, Thomas B. Dugan, and William H. Allaire.

 From 1888 until 1890, Allen worked as an instructor at West Point.
 He then served on duty in the American Old West at Fort Keogh, Montana Territory and guarded the Northern Pacific Railroad while it was under construction and then served as a military attache to Russia (1890–1895) and Germany (1897–1898).